rak5hi/Four-card-feature-section/README.md

 - main tag should be used only once per html document.

-- margin-inline and padding-inline used for horizontally center blocks.
+- margin-inline and padding-inline used for horizontally centers the blocks.

-- margin-block and padding-block used for vertically center blocks.
+- margin-block and padding-block used for vertically centers the blocks.

 - [units](https://www.w3schools.com/cssref/css_units.php)
     - rem = root em ,relative to browser base font-16px